fengshi96/DMRG_Python/README.md

 Memory.py: A class for the storage of temporary results in different steps, useful in both infinite and finite size DMRG.
         subject to update

-helper.py: Defines tensor product, export logfile, and plot chain geometry
+helper.py: Defines tensor product and truncation function.
+Also used for exporting logfile and showing chain geometry

 logfile.log: the output file, printing geometry, Hilbert space size ... etc, for every step in the algorithm